 “She does a good job utilizing the provided keywords to collaborate with all other brand SEO and marketing efforts on my end.
 By bringing Wendy on, we gained a higher quality product, more range of use for that product, local recognition, and happier clients.”

-I also have experience writing social media posts that use snippets of your blog content and rework them into bite-size posts to excite your readers and encourage them to click the link back to your blog.
+I also have experience writing social media posts that use snippets of your blog content and rework them into bite-size posts to move your readers to click the link back to your blog and other website content.

 Crafting Localized Business Blogs for Landscaping Success